Tag Archives: m/m romance

 Three men who won’t let either problem win.

 my reviewI fell kind of middle of the road about this book.
-On one hand, I did like it.
+On the one hand, I did like it.
 On the other, I didn’t like it anywhere near as much as I’d hoped or expected.
 The throuple here is super cute.
 As with book one, I really liked the three men individually and together.
-I liked how they brought balance to each-other and each of the other’s relationship with the third.
-It did make me laugh and the writing is perfectly readable (though a few phrases got recycled a few too many times) and editing seems clean.
+I liked how they brought balance to each other and each of the other’s relationship with the third.
+It did make me laugh, and the writing is perfectly readable (though a few phrases got recycled a few too many times), and the editing seems clean.

 However, Sherwood took what worked in book one and turned it up until it was just too much and turned silly.
-I liked Nico (and Wicky’s) chaotic energy, but it’s turned into a schtick here and it just felt like a joke.
+I liked Nico’s (and Wicky’s) chaotic energy, but it’s turned into a schtick here, and it just felt like a joke.
 I loved Garen in book one, but he’s a shadow of himself in this book…so is Bel for that matter.
-I thought the whole running into his ex and healing past traumas was ham-handed and lacked subtly and the sex scenes seemed more focused on the mechanics of three men together than any sort emotional connection.
+I thought the whole running into his ex and healing past traumas was ham-handed and lacked subtly, and the sex scenes seemed more focused on the mechanics of three men together than any sort of emotional connection.

-All in all, it was cute and not a bad read.
-But maybe not the overall winner I had hoped for.
+All in all, it was cute and not a bad read, but it was maybe not the overall winner I had hoped for.

 a mage's guide to aussie terrors photo